No Roots (song): Release and promotion

 The original release date of the single, "No Roots" was scheduled for 18 November 2016 but was delayed until 2 December 2016.
 In the UK, Merton was part of the BBC Introducing radio programme on 18 March 2017.
 She appeared on television, at prime time in the ProSieben show, Schlag den Henssler.
-On 9 February 2018 she also appeared for the first time on The Tonight Show Starring Jimmy Fallon performing "No Roots".
+On 9 February 2018, she also appeared for the first time on The Tonight Show Starring Jimmy Fallon performing "No Roots".
 Later, Merton featured on the Viva Top 100 and VIVA elevator music.
 Beginning in May 2017, "No Roots" is used as the soundtrack for an official commercial of Vodafone Germany.
 On 12 April 2018, Merton performed the song live during the German Echo Music Prize.

 Critical reception

 Mike Jones of WWDC (FM) exclaimed that "No Roots" is "the start of greatness".
 The song received a similar reception on WGN-TV, with WGN Music Producer Tom Barnas claiming that Merton "slayed it".
 Hype Machine and music blogs positively received Merton's single, "No Roots".
-According to Nielsen Music, in the United States, the song has been streamed 922,000 times as of August 2017.
+According to Nielsen Music, in the United States, the song had been streamed 922,000 times as of August 2017.
 Eleanor Pettipher of Fortitude Magazine wrote that "track is kept fresh and catchy by the undulating baseline [sic] and backing vocal emphasis on 'roots'".
 Front View Magazine remarks that with success, the song "seems to sum up the life of the English/German singer".
 Matthew Kent of The Line of Best Fit remarks that the song is "brought together perfectly by the powerful, repeating refrain".
 Indie Obsessive stated that "No Roots" is "the most recent humility check.
 The song was released months ago.
 It was interesting, but not blogworthy.
 Over time, the attraction to the song grew".